 From the analytical engine to the supercomputer, from Pascal to von Neumann, from punched cards to CD-ROMs -- the IEEE Annals of the History of Computing covers the breadth of computer history.
 Featuring scholarly articles by leading computer scientists and historians, as well as firsthand accounts by computer pioneers, the Annals is the primary publication for recording, analyzing, and debating the history of computing.
 The Annals also serves as a focal point for people interested in uncovering and preserving the records of this exciting field.
 The quarterly publication is an active center for the collection and dissemination of information on historical projects and organizations, oral history activities, and international conferences.

 Membership in IEEE's technical societies provides access to top quality publications such as this one either as a member benefit or via discounted subscriptions.
 All student members of the IEEE Computer Society receive the electronic format of this publication as part of their membership through the IEEE Computer Society Digital Library.
-The lowest subscription prices for the print version is reserved for members of the IEEE Computer Society.
-Please note: only the combination (electronic and print) version is available to IEEE members or members of its societies.
+The lowest subscription prices for the electronic and digital version is reserved for members of the IEEE Computer Society.

 Product No: PER321

 Maximum quantity for this item has been reached in your cart or your account.

 You already have a membership digital library product in your cart or assets.